Mental health of Adolf Hitler: Frederick Redlich (1998)

 One of the most comprehensive Hitler pathographies comes from neurologist and psychiatrist Frederick Redlich.
 Redlich, who emigrated from Austria in 1938 to the U.S., is considered one of the founders of American social psychiatry.
-In his 1998 published work Hitler: Diagnosis of a Destructive Prophet, on which he worked for 13 years, Redlich came to believe that Hitler had indeed shown enough paranoia and defence mechanisms in order to "fill a psychiatric textbook with it", but that he was probably not mentally disturbed.
-Hitler's paranoid beliefs "could be seen as symptoms of a mental disorder, but the largest part of the personality worked normal."
-Hitler "knew what he was doing and he did it with pride and enthusiasm."
+In his 1998 published work Hitler: Diagnosis of a Destructive Prophet, on which he worked for 13 years, Redlich came to believe that Hitler had shown enough paranoia and defence mechanisms in order to "fill a psychiatric textbook with it", but that he was probably not mentally disturbed.
+Hitler's paranoid beliefs "could be seen as symptoms of a mental disorder, but the largest part of the personality worked normal".
+In other words, Hitler "knew what he was doing and he did it with pride and enthusiasm".

 Hans-Joachim Neumann, Henrik Eberle (2009)

-After two years of study – of the diaries of Theodor Morell among others – physician Hans-Joachim Neumann and historian Henrik Eberle published in 2009 their joint book War Hitler krank? ("Was Hitler sick?"), in which they concluded: "For a medically objectified mental illness of Hitler there is no evidence".
+In 2009, the diaries of Theodor Morell among others – physician Hans-Joachim Neumann and historian Henrik Eberle were published in their joint book War Hitler krank? ("Was Hitler sick?"), in which they concluded after 2 years of study: "For a medically objectified mental illness of Hitler there is no evidence".